With the development of smart devices and social media, now we can connect with others very easily.

 Interestingly, participants had mixed feelings about being PO/PC.
 Some felt satisfied, whereas others felt stressed or a lack of well-being.

-When they had a temporary absence of the Internet access, many felt that something important was missing (“naked”, “empty”, “like an organ is missing”).
+When they had a temporary absence of Internet access, many felt that something important was missing (“naked”, “empty”, “like an organ is missing”).
 On the other hand, some reported relaxing, refreshing, and peaceful feelings.

 Researchers also found that students in a romantic relationship showed lower PO/PC scores than students without a romantic partner.

 Researchers suggest that PO/PC changes people’s communicative habits.
 Future work will see how people deal with conflicts and obey social rules in PO/PC situations.